rtang03/fabric-es/docs/source/concept.rst

 Introduction
 ============

-`fabric-es` is a SDK for an enhanced use of Hyperledger Fabric.
+`fabric-es` is a SDK for making Hyperledger Fabric - event driven

 It provides highlighted features such as: